splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-third-party.rst

 .. _k8s-third-party:

 ***************************************************************************************
-Automatic discovery for third-party applications in Kubernetes
+Automatic discovery for third-party services in Kubernetes
 ***************************************************************************************

 .. meta::